XeroAPI/xero-python/xero_python/accounting/docs/AccountingApi.md

 order = 'Name ASC' # str | Order by an any element (optional) i_ds = ['&quot;00000000-0000-0000-0000-000000000000&quot;'] # list[str] | Filter by a comma separated list of ContactIDs.
-Allows you to retrieve a specific set of contacts in a single call. (optional) page = 1 # int | e.g. page=1 - Up to 100 contacts will be returned in a single API call. (optional) include_archived = True # bool | e.g. includeArchived=true - Contacts with a status of ARCHIVED will be included in the response (optional) summary_only = False # bool | Use summaryOnly=true in GET Contacts and Invoices endpoint to retrieve a smaller version of the response object.
+Allows you to retrieve a specific set of contacts in a single call. (optional) page = 1 # int | e.g. page=1 - Up to 100 contacts will be returned in a single API call. (optional) include_archived = true # bool | e.g. includeArchived=true - Contacts with a status of ARCHIVED will be included in the response (optional) summary_only = False # bool | Use summaryOnly=true in GET Contacts and Invoices endpoint to retrieve a smaller version of the response object.
 This returns only lightweight fields, excluding computation-heavy fields from the response, making the API calls quick and efficient. (optional) (default to False) search_term = 'searchTerm=Joe Bloggs' # str | Search parameter that performs a case-insensitive text search across the Name, FirstName, LastName, ContactNumber and EmailAddress fields. (optional)
 try: